Apple introduces yellow iPhone 14 and iPhone 14 Plus

 Apple has introduced a new colour to its iPhone lineup.

 Customers will soon be able to purchase the iPhone 14 and iPhone 14 Plus in yellow.
+Each device was already available in ‘Midnight,’ ‘Purple,’ ‘Product Red,’ ‘Blue,’ and ‘Starlight.’

 While the colour is the only difference between the devices, it’s admittedly the perfect option for spring.